ideas-um/FAST/README.md

 - Michael Tsai
 - Vaibhav Rau

-README last updated: 20 Jan 2026
+README last updated: 1 May 2026

 ## Learn More About FAST